MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/product-dimensions.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-Dynamics 365 Product Visualize has a tool to display your model measurements in imperial or metric units.
+Dynamics 365 Product Visualize has a tool to display your model measurements in imperial or metric unit.
 To display model dimensions, you must enable the Product dimensions feature.

 > [!NOTE]
 > Product dimensions is a Preview feature.
 Preview features are experimental features that provide access to the latest innovations that the Dynamics 365 Product Visualize team is working on.